jeremford/aws-multi-region-codepipeline/README.md

 ### Aurora Cluster Template

-The same CloudFormation template was used for both the Primary and Secondary regions.
+The same CloudFormation template was used for both the primary and secondary regions.

 The use of Conditions and If allows the correct values to be set.